Antibody Colocalization Microarray

 We have developed polymer filters with various thickness, porosity and pore sizes for CTC capture from blood.
 We have found that CTC capture efficiency is significantly improved using filters functionalized with antibodies against the target cells (mechanical and molecular capture) relative to mechanical capture only.
 Using a multistage filtration system of decreasing pore size and various cocktails of antibodies allow enhanced capture performance of CTCs, and stratification of CTC subpopulations.

-Here, we describe an in vitro artificial gut system (GITBox) that overcomes the key limitations of previous systems through a miniaturized and modular approach.
-The system is composed of a culture platform that mimics fundamental features in simulating the in vivo gut microbial environment including anaerobic and 37°C temperature conditions within the platform, as well as volume, mixing, pH control, and syringe-sampling within multiple enclosed mini-bioreactors.
+At the Juncker Lab, we created an in vitro artificial gut system (GITBox) that overcomes the key limitations of previous systems through a miniaturized and modular approach.
+The system is composed of a culture platform that mimics fundamental features in simulating the in vivo gut microbial environment including anaerobic and 37°C temperature conditions within the platform.
+Other aspects that are controlled for are volume, mixing, pH control, and syringe-sampling within multiple enclosed mini-bioreactors.
 Electronics control is implemented to integrate and effectively automate the system as a whole.
 We validated the GITBox culturing ability with the growth of Bifidobacteria from a single colony to a culture of 5x108 cfu/mL in 120 hours.

 The GITBox capabilities are extendable to a wide range of biological experimentation such as long-term fecal culture and characterization of microbial compositions relating to different gut physiological conditions.
-Conclusively, GITBox provides a high-throughput, automated, and modular system to efficiently study the gut microbiome pertaining to human health and diseases.
+It also provides a high-throughput, automated, and modular system to efficiently study the gut microbiome pertaining to human health and diseases.

 Infectious diseases are among the most critical health problems for people living in both the developed and developing world.
 Emerging pathogens, from viral infections such as HIV/AIDS, SARS, and avian influenza, to bacterial infections such as Cholera and Tuberculosis (TB) are a constant and rapidly evolving threat.
 We seek to address the need for rapid, low-cost diagnostics by building tools for disease testing outside of the hospital or research lab setting.
 This requires the use of novel materials and systems which may autonomously generate flow or heat, for example.
 Leveraging our expertise on affinity binders (e.g., antibodies and aptamers), assay development and nano/microengineering, we are developing new technologies and tools that are low-cost, rapid, easy-to-use and reliable, to address challenges in global health and environment.